BAWDESWELL Family Eucharist Ordinary Time, with Baptism

 We break this bread to share in the body of Christ.

-All: Though we are many, we are one body, because we all share in one bread.
+All Though we are many, we are one body,

-Jesus is the Lamb of God who takes away the sin of the world.
-Blessed are those who are called to his supper.
+Jesus is the Lamb of God who takes away the sins of the world.

 All are most welcome to receive Holy Communion but if this is not your custom, do please come to the altar rail to receive a Blessing.
+Bring your service sheet with you to indicate just a Blessing.

-All: Father of all, we give you thanks and praise, that when we were still far off you met us in your Son and brought us home.
+All Father of all, we give you thanks and praise, that when we were still far off you met us in your Son and brought us home.

 Dying and living, he declared your love, gave us grace, and opened the gate of glory.